bug-vt/openCV_junior/index.md

     - *circle()*
     - *arrowedLine()*
     - *line()*
-- During the prototyping step, we will also analyze what part of the algorithm is causing the performance bottleneck.
-This will provide a better understanding of the strengths and weaknesses of the given algorithm in computer vision and suggest when and where to use it for best performance.
+- During the prototyping step, we have performed empirical analysis on what part of the algorithm is causing the performance bottleneck.
+This have provide a better understanding of the strengths and weaknesses of the given algorithm in computer vision and suggest what part could have been improved.
 - Some of the code from the homework assignments were reused with no or moderate modification.
 All source code are publicly available inside the GitHub.
   - *liner_filter()*
   - *gaussian()* and *gaussianKernel()*